unlock-protocol/unlock/docs/docs/core-protocol/smart-contracts-api/Unlock.md

 Add a PublicLock template to be used for future calls to `createLock`.

-_This is used to upgrade conytract per version number_
+_This is used to upgrade contract per version number_

 #### Parameters